 - Same Face, Different Name: Adam Cadre submitted this game to the 1998 Interactive Fiction Competition under the name "Opal O'Donnell", out of fear that people would associate Photopia with his earlier sex farce game I-0.

 - Slice of Life: When you're not the astronaut.
+Most of the story interludes deal with mundane events in the lives of Alley Dawson's family and acquaintances.

 - Story to Gameplay Ratio: Heavily favoring the "story" side.
 Don't worry, it's a mix.